Divorce Modification Attorney in Atlanta

 Addressing these changes promptly is essential for ensuring the continued well-being of the children involved.
 Our attorneys can help you assess the circumstances that might necessitate modifications, such as changes in a child's educational needs, healthcare requirements, or the relocation of a parent.
 Additionally, shifts in family dynamics, including remarriage or changes in household income, can also prompt the need for a reevaluation of current arrangements.

-Modifications to child custody or support obligations are possible when there has been a substantial change to the needs of the child or the income of one or both parents.
-The specific circumstances of each case, examined in light of applicable case law, govern when a change is appropriate.
-Our family lawyers at Warner Bates McGinnis & Anthony have been handling these types of cases for over 40 years.
-We would be happy to answer your questions and provide counsel and support as you seek a modification with an experienced divorce modification attorney in Atlanta.
+Modifications to child custody or support obligations are appropriate when there has been a substantial change in the circumstances or needs of the child, or the income of one or both parents.
+The outcome of each modification case is driven by your specific situation and Georgia case law.
+Our family lawyers at Warner Bates McGinnis & Anthony have been advocating for families in modification cases for over 40 years.
+We are ready to answer your questions, guide you through the modification process, and deliver steadfast support as your divorce modification attorney in Atlanta.

 Understanding Georgia's Laws on Modifications